Diminished Value Calculator

 Ignores history report impact

-CARFAX and AutoCheck entries permanently stigmatize a vehicle, causing additional value loss not captured by the formula.
+CARFAX and AutoCheck entries can stigmatize a vehicle in the resale market, causing additional value loss not captured by the formula.

 Frequently Asked Questions